divyakhetan/Smash-the-Bricks-/README.md

 # Smash-the-Bricks-
-A 2d game 1 player game using pygame
+A 2d 1 player game using pygame